-Pneumonia can be diagnosed simply by a doctor listening to your lungs.
+Pneumonia can often be diagnosed simply by a doctor listening to your lungs.
 Certain sounds heard through a stethoscope may indicate infection.

 - One of the easiest tests to perform is pulse oximetry, sometimes called "pulse ox."
 A probe that looks like a clothespin is gently attached to your finger, toe, or ear.
 A special light shines through your skin to estimate how much oxygen you have in your bloodstream.
 If your oxygen level is lower than expected, it may mean you have pneumonia.

 - An X-ray of your chest can help identify which part of your lung is infected.
 An X-ray also can show abnormal fluid collections, which also can help diagnose pneumonia.